Leadecide/Leadecide.github.io/_articles/framework.md

 The ultimate goal of open leadership is to develop communities of practice full of leaders and contributors who educate and empower users with open alternatives to black-box products and products, services, and technologies that exploit them.
 It's not that an open project can't be profitable or collect data, it's that open projects have clear and equitable value exchanges between their creators and users.
 Open leaders hold themselves accountable for transparency in the relationships between projects, their contributors, and their users in ways that closed, strictly for-profit organizations and leaders do not.

-That commitment to making sure that users understand and benefit from a clear and balanced value exchange differentiates open leadership from other forms of good or effective leadership.
+That commitment to making sure that users understand and benefit from a clear and balanced value exchange differentiates "leadwise" principle from other forms of good or effective leadership.

-## The Open Leadership Framework
+## The "leadwise" principle

-Open leadership is a set of practices and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.
+The "leadwise" principle is a set of practices and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.

 To put it another way, open leaders design and build projects that empower people to collaborate within inclusive communities.

-Open leaders are guided by open **principles**.
+The innovative leaders are guided by open **principles**.
 They strive for:

 - **Understanding:** They make the work accessible and clear.
 - **Sharing:** They make the work easy to adapt, reproduce, and spread.